migmanu/new_tab/README.md

-This is a simple New Ta extension for Chrome-base browsers.
+This is a simple New Tab extension for Chrome-base browsers.
+It is based on Infinity New Tab.